moosefs/moosefs-docker-cluster/README.md

 # MooseFS Docker Cluster

-This is a basic configuration of a multiple-node MooseFS cluster based on the Debian Buster Docker image.
-It consists of a Master Server, a CGI Monitoring Interface Server, 4 Chunkservers, and one Client.
-After a successful installation, you will have a fully working MooseFS cluster to play with its amazing features.
+This is an example configuration of a multi-node MooseFS cluster based on the Debian 13 (Trixie) Docker image.
+The system includes a master server, a GUI monitoring server, four chunk servers and two clients.
+Once successfully deployed, you will have a fully functional MooseFS cluster that you can take full advantage of, discovering its amazing features.

 # Updates

-- Update cluster to version 4.57.6
+- Use version 4.57.7 of MooseFS.
+- Added moosefs-gui container.
+MooseFS version 4.57.7 introduced new mfsgui server application.
+Mfscgi and mfscgiserv packages are no longer available.
+- New mfsgui application allows prometheus metrics to be collected.
+For example: [http://localhost:9425/metrics](http://localhost:9425/metrics)
 - The use of the MooseFS repository in containers has been discontinued.
 Binary files are compiled from source.
 This approach will make it easier to run the cluster on different CPU architectures.
 - All MooseFS processes are now correctly handling signals.
 - Metadata and data are now persistent and mounted as volumes.